Alcohol-Medication Interactions: Potentially Dangerous Mixes

 Important: Prescribing presents an alcohol screening opportunity

-When you recommend or prescribe a medication that can interact with alcohol, this scenario presents a natural opening to review or inquire about a patient’s alcohol intake.
+When you recommend or prescribe a medication that can interact with alcohol, you have a natural opening to review or inquire about a patient’s alcohol intake.
 Asking basic screening questions about a patient’s alcohol use provides opportunities to discuss the potential for negative interactions with medications, make recommendations to cut back or quit drinking, and connect patients with further resources if warranted.
-The potential for a harmful interaction may provide a compelling reason for patients to cut down or quit drinking when warranted (see Core articles on screening and brief intervention).
+The potential for a harmful interaction may provide a compelling reason for patients to cut down or quit drinking.
+(See Core articles on screening and brief intervention.)

 For further information about alcohol-medication interactions